refcell/subway-rs/README.md

 > Having highly optimized contracts is just one part of the equation, a tech stack is just as important as the contracts to execute on the opportunities.
 _Source: [libevm/subway](https://github.com/libevm/subway#subway)_

 If having a tech stack is just as important as optimized, secure contracts, then why not use the best language available for speed, dependability, and scalability?
-This is Hugo: A pure-rust bot used to execute sandwich attacks on UniswapV2.
-Hugo's goal is to act as a low barrier of entry for rust-based MEV development - Reference source code for aspiring new searchers.
+This is the sandwich-rs bot: A pure-rust bot used to execute sandwich attacks on UniswapV2.
+The bot's goal is to act as a low barrier of entry for rust-based MEV development - Reference source code for aspiring new searchers.

-Hugo is **fast**.
-But don't take our word for it, just check out the [benchmarks](./hugo/benches).
+It's **fast**.
+But don't take our word for it, just check out the [benchmarks](./bot/benches).

-Alongside [Hugo](./hugo/), we have published [mev-rs](https://crate.io/crates/mev-rs) (the library located in [./mev-rs](./mev-rs/src/lib.rs)): generalized, modular rust infrastructure that you are encouraged to improve upon and extend for your own MEV operations!

-Hugo is able to:
+Current abilities:

 - Watch pending transactions in the mempool.
 - Decode Transaction data for Uniswap V2 Calls. (and more soon!)